Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Bodak (MPMM).md

 aliases: ["Bodak"]
 ---
 # Bodak
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-64, Volo's Guide to Monsters p.
-127*
+64*

 A bodak is the undying remains of someone who revered Orcus.
 Devoid of life and soul, it exists only to cause death.